hyperagon/hyperagon.github.io/content/posts/devilution.md

 On version 1.6 (development) I was able to change some parameters by having a **txtdata** folders with .TSV (tab-separated-values).
 You can get the original files [from the repository](https://github.com/diasurgical/devilutionX/tree/master/assets/txtdata nd place it in the data folder (with your .sv/.hsv save-files) and change them accordingly.
 Make sure that you do not run an older version or it will overrite your save-files.

-Here's an example `spell/spelldat.tsv` where every spell gets cheaper to cast with each level (min-mana):
+Here's an example `spell/spelldat.tsv` where every spell gets cheaper to cast with each level (minMana):
 ```
 id	name	soundId	bookCost10	staffCost10	manaCost	flags	bookLevel	staffLevel	minIntelligence	missiles	manaMultiplier	minMana	staffMin	staffMax
 Firebolt	Firebolt	CastFire	100	5	6	Fire,Targeted	1	1	15	Firebolt	1	1	40	80